cdhouch/python-migrate/README.md

 5. **Set Shelf ID** (recommended): Update `BOOKSTACK_SHELF_ID` in `.env` with the target shelf ID
    - Or **Set Book ID** (legacy): Update `BOOKSTACK_BOOK_ID` in `.env` for single-book mode
 6. **Preview Pages**: Run `python migrate.py confluence --sync-pages --dryrun` to preview
+   - To test a single Confluence page end-to-end (useful when validating code blocks), you can limit the sync:
+     - By title: `python migrate.py confluence --sync-pages --dryrun --page-title "Some Page Title"`
+     - By ID: `python migrate.py confluence --sync-pages --dryrun --page-id 1234567`
 7. **Migrate Pages**: Run `python migrate.py confluence --sync-pages` to migrate pages
 8. **Verify**: Check BookStack to confirm the migration and user assignments